Backendless/ui-builder-library/components/bl-transitions/README.md

   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>
 </p>

+## Demo

+View an example of how to install this component and how it works in your UI [here](https://app.arcade.software/share/6sRu7wmXjfXki9LHpjBN).

 ## Properties

 | Property                         | Type                                                                                                            | Default Value | Logic         | Data Binding | UI Setting | Description                                                 |